Md-Solaiman-Ovi/raintor-task/README.md

 - LocalStorage for theme persistence (Dark/Light mode)

 ## ⚠️ Limitations / Tradeoffs

--⚠️ Partially Completed: Only the homepage is implemented based on the Figma screenshot.
+-⚠️ Partially Completed: Only the Navebar, Hero and WhyChooseME are implemented based on the Figma screenshot.
 - ⏱ Time Constraint: Couldn’t complete the entire design due to limited time.
-Further sections like Portfolio, Blog, Footer, etc., are pending.
+Further sections like AboutMe, WorkProcess, Footer, etc., are pending.

 # ✅ Task 2 – Real-Time Location Sharing using React, Leaflet & SignalR